lakshmi-intechcode/jng_instr_folder/Job_Stuff/Resume_Writing.md

 ***Typos MATTER!***

 * Your resume must be consistent
-* If you end all your sentences with periods do not miss one
+* Put periods on all your sentences or none of them.
+There is no middle ground
 * Everything must be written the same way.
 If you write JS as "JavaScript" it should be written like that everywhere
 	* DO NOT have one bullet say "PostgreSQL" and another say "PSQL"
 	* This also goes for dates, font sizes, font styles, bold, underlined, and especially tenses